Cambodia Backpacking Itinerary

 We had a Pork Barbecue and Banh Chiao, a kind of salad that looked like a pancake stuffed with minced pork and bean sprouts, paired up with the one and only steamed rice.
 It was something different and I like trying out new flavours.
 A portion of the egg-like pancake was meant to be wrapped with the lettuce and the other green leafy vegetables and dipped in sweet sauce, which we only found out when we'd almost finished the dish.
 I liked it.
 I was just a bit worried about the food preparation but we didn't have any stomach problems at the end of the day so that's clear.

-While we were enjoying our dinner I can't help myself from talking to the locals.
-Some of them who were just sitting beside our table was really friendly to share a few tips about their country.
+While we were enjoying our dinner I couldn't help myself from talking to the locals.
+Some of them who were just sitting beside our table were really friendly to share a few tips about their country.
 They taught us some important phrases that we can use like "Thlay pon man?" which means how much? and "Ong kun" for thank you.

 Cambodia is flooded with tourists and booking an online for your night bus ticket is a smart decision.
 I've searched a lot of night buses and all have good reviews but the Giant Ibis bus service has the best remarks among all of them.
 It's a long, bumpy ride from Phnom Penh to Siem Reap, and choosing the best wheels will pay its price.